 - Absence of Equivalence

 Absence of equivalent of certain concepts in Arabic is another challenge faces legal Translators.
-As in the case of the term “Probation Officer” which is used in USA to refer to the officer who observes the person who is released from prison under certain conditions.
+As in the case of the term “Probation Officer” which is used in the USA to refer to the officer who observes the person who is released from prison under certain conditions.
 In order to solve such a problem, a translator may add a note to explain the concept.

 - Culture Differences

 Arabic and English are derived from different cultural and represent different influences.
 Legal language of a text is influenced by the culture of the country, which also influences the structure of the legal system.
 Thus, legal translation cannot be done without taking into account the cultural aspects and differences in legal systems.
 Legal Translators need to understand the culture of the target language in order to translate legal texts accurately.

 - Legal Terminology

 In Legal Translation, it is important to convey the exact meaning of the source language to the target language.
 The translator may not find the exact terminological equivalent in the two languages, because of social, cultural and historical differences that influence the legal systems.
 So, legal translators are required to understand the exact meanings of legal terminology in both languages and research the legal concept of a term in the source language when the equivalent term in the target language is not clear in order to provide an accurate and consistent translation.